Skip to content

 return "result"

-Registering a Toolkit (List of Tools)
+Registering a toolkit (list of tools)

-Group related tools and register together:
+Group related tools into a list and register them together:

-# toolkit file
+# At the bottom of your toolkit file

 my_toolkit = [tool_a, tool_b, tool_c]